 Components/Functional Parts of a Rotary Tablet Press (Multi-Station Tablet Press)

-- Hopper- The hopper holds the granules/powder mixture (API plus excipient) that are to be compressed into tablet.
+- Hopper- The hopper holds the granules/powder mixture (API plus excipient) that are to be compressed into tablets.

-- Die cavity – This is where the powder granules is compressed into tablets and it determines.
+- Die cavity – This is where the powder granules are compressed into tablets and it determines:

 - The diameter of the tablet.

 - To some extent the thickness of the tablet.